disorderedmaterials/dissolve/web/content/docs/userguide/run/cli.md

 Print lots more output, mostly useful for debugging

 ### Input Files

-#### `-c`, `--check`
-Dissolve will read in the supplied input file, and the restart file if it exists, and then exit without performing any simulation.
-Mostly useful for checking the validity of an input file before committing to a production run.

-Not available in the GUI code.

 #### `-i`, `--ignore-restart`
 Ignore the restart file (i.e. don't read it in) if it exists.
 The name of the expected restart file is the input file name suffixed with `.restart`.